Have any questions?

 Richard Aldrich, Zachary Armstrong, Kevin Beasley, Sam Gilliam, Channing Hansen, Arturo Herrera, Eric N. Mack, Rebecca Morris, Carrie Moyer, Sam Moyer, Angel Otero, Laura Owens, Ruth Root, Thomas Scheibitz, Amy Sillman, Stanley Whitney

 The exhibition launches with a free Spring Exhibition Preview on Friday, May 18 from 5 to 8:30 PM.
-The event will feature open galleries and a public discussion at 5:30 PM with Inherent Structure artists Laura Owens, Rebecca Morris, and Ruth Root, moderated by Ohio State Department of Art Assistant Professor George Rush.
+The event will feature open galleries and a public discussion at 5:30 PM with Inherent Structureartists Laura Owens, Rebecca Morris, and Ruth Root, moderated by Ohio State Department of Art Associate Professor George Rush.
 A reception follows with complimentary snacks, a cash bar, and a set by DJ Citizen Dorian S.